Personal tools

 The APS Handbook for Student Success consequences charts provides specific examples of applicable student behavior that may lead to recommendations for long-term suspension or expulsion.

 All students have due process procedures available to them under the APS Handbook for Student Success.
-Any student for whom the school is requesting long-term suspension shall have the right to a suspension hearing held before an Albuquerque Public Schools hearing officer, or the superintendent’s designee.
+Any student for whom the school is requesting long-term suspension will have the right to a suspension hearing held before an Albuquerque Public Schools hearing officer, or the superintendent’s designee.
 Students or their parents/legal guardians may waive the right to a hearing by signing a waiver.
 School officials may NOT encourage the signing of waivers by saying or implying that hearing officers are likely to impose more severe discipline than school-based administrators.

 Procedure for Long-Term Suspension Hearing